Jeremy Porter & The Tucos: 2021–2022 – Candy Coated Cannonball

 Because of the COVID-19 pandemic The Tucos touring was limited to just a few shows, but they did open for Soul Asylum in Detroit in September and played the Pig & Whiskey festival in Ferndale in October.
 After a run through Charleston, West Virginia, Knoxville, Tennessee, and Lexington Kentucky, Bob Moulton left the band for personal reasons.
 Their final show with Bob was to be at PJ's Lager House in Detroit, but was cancelled because of a Covid outbreak among the staff.
 Within a couple weeks The Tucos recruited old friend Jake Riley, who quickly lent his bass playing and harmonies a holiday song called “Eggnog Time Again.”

 In 2022, JP & The Tucos played nearly 50 shows, their busiest year ever, hitting many new markets like Baltimore, MD, Roanoke, Va, Raleigh, NC, Tuscaloosa, AL, and Atlanta, GA while maintaining a steady presence in their usual upper-midwest haunts.
 In June they opened for Cracker and in September they supported The Reverend Peyton's Big Damn Band in the Detroit area, and played some local festivals such as the Michigan Rib Fest and the Hamtramck Music Fest.
 The sets focused on material from Candy Coated Cannonball but included songs from deep within the catalog, and as the year went on several new tracks were introduced as the band works towards their fifth album.

 In March 2022, the band released a retrospective set called Bottled Regrets: The First Ten Years consisting of 3 CDs; Bottled Regrets: The Best Of the First Ten Years, Castaways: Rarities and B-Sides From the First Ten Years, and Patty's Not Impressed: Live in Toronto.
 In the fall they released their sixth 7" single "Tonight Is Not the Night" b/w "DTW," both on GTG Records.

+2023–2024

+The Tucos spent 2023 on the road playing the Midwest and deep south and working on demos and pre-production for their fifth album.
+Their tour took them to Arkansas, Bloomington, IL, Fort Worth, and San Antonio, Texas for the first time and back to some markets they’d been missing like Champaign, Illinois, Louisville, Kentucky, and Memphis, Tennessee.
+Some of the Texas shows were shared with Austin friends Bottlecap Mountain who The Tucos had hosted earlier in the year in Michigan.
+They ended 2024 in Toledo for the first time in ten years, supporting Columbus’ Two Cow Garage at Frankie’s.